Further upgrade to rural broadband

 RBI2 seeks to provide fast broadband to the greatest number of under-served rural homes and businesses within the funding available, and contribute towards achieving similar rates of access to fast broadband by rural end users across all regions of New Zealand

 CIP has contracted to provide enhanced broadband for approximately 84,000 of these 90,000 households and businesses (including some commercial coverage from mobile operators) commencing deployment in 2018 and will be substantially complete by 2022.

 CIP is partnering with the Rural Connectivity Group (RCG) (a joint venture between Spark, Vodafone and 2 degrees) to provide RBI2 coverage.

-Alongside this, CIP is partnering with nine regional Wireless Internet Service Providers (WISPs):
+Alongside this, CIP is partnering with fifteen regional Wireless Internet Service Providers (WISPs):

 Broadband extended to 99.8% of the population